You've got questions? We've got answers!

 T-Shirts and various other items will be available in the Steubie Store.
 T-shirts for groups are the responsibility of each individual group.
 If you need assistance with creating shirts for your group, please let us know and we may be able to guide you through the process.

 Franciscan LEAD (LEAD for short) is a dynamic leadership opportunity for teens that are ready to step up to the next level in leadership and evangelization.
 It is a five day, Christ-centred, sacrament-soaked, prayer-fueled immersion in Catholic teachings on leadership, evangelization, discipleship inspired by the life and witness of St. Francis of Assisi.
-Franciscan LEAD takes place on the Monday-Friday leading up to Steubenville Toronto (July 24-28, 2017).
+Franciscan LEAD takes place on the Monday-Friday leading up to Steubenville Toronto (July 9-13, 2018).
 Youth interested in being a part of LEAD must complete an application found here.
 Please note that in order to participate in Franciscan LEAD, you must already be registered for Steubenville Toronto as you will be called upon to be a positive witness to others during the conference and afterwards.
-The registration cost for Franciscan LEAD for Steubenville Toronto 2017 is TBA.
+The registration cost for Franciscan LEAD for Steubenville Toronto 2018 is TBD.